 Before you read on, you might find our recent whitepaper useful.
-In this whitepaper, we explain how we used Machine Learning to build a framework for mobile marketers.
-This framework predicts Push Notification Delivery Rates with an 80% accuracy – higher than any other model available right now!
+In this whitepaper, we explain how we used machine learning to build a framework for mobile marketers.
+This framework predicts push notification delivery rates with 80% accuracy—higher than any other model available right now!

 👉 Push Notification Benchmarks for Media & Entertainment Mobile Apps, 2021 [Download Report]

 👉 Mamikos witnesses 31% Higher CTR with Mobile Push Notification Templates [Download Case Study]

 How is Push Notifications Delivery Rate Measured?

 MoEngage measures the delivery rate as the ratio of impressions to the number of messages successfully sent.
 Most marketers assume the successful delivery of a message to be an indication of delivery success.
 However, the glitch is that the cloud messaging platform accepts the notifications but fails to send them to devices that are inactive, not connected to the internet, or in an idle mode.

 That’s why MoEngage considers Impression as the real measure of delivery success.
 While this may mathematically result in low delivery rate as compared to other platforms, the CTR will be comparatively higher.

 9 Factors that Impact the Delivery Rates in Android Phones